danielsaidi/DeckKit/Sources/DeckKit/DeckKit.docc/DeckKit.md

 DeckKit is a Swift SDK that helps you build deck-based apps in SwiftUI.

+DeckKit has a ``DeckItem`` protocol that is automatically implemented by any type that implements `Identifiable` and `Equatable`, and extends any such ``Swift/Array`` with more functionality.

-DeckKit has a ``DeckView`` that can render any item collection, with support for swipe gestures, edge swipe detection, shuffling, etc.
+DeckKit has a ``DeckView`` that can render an item collection as a physical deck of cards, as well as a ``DeckPageView`` that renders an item collection as a horizontally scrolling page view.

-DeckKit has other deck views as well, and can be customized to great extent.
-You can change colors, fonts, corner radius etc. of the standard card views, and also use completely custom views.
+DeckKit can be customized to great extent.
+You can change colors, fonts, corner radius etc., and use completely custom views.
+You can also use a ``FavoriteContext`` to manage the favorite state of any `Identifiable` type.